On infinitesimal contraction analysis for hybrid systems: Preliminaries

 \subsubsection{Hybrid system trajectories and flow}

 Informally, a {trajectory} \footnote{Since our analysis concerns infinitesimal contraction in continuous time, we deliberately avoid the concept of an \emph{execution}~\cite[Def.~II.3]{Lygeros2003-zx}, which is conventionally defined over a \emph{hybrid time domain}, that is, a set that indexes both continuous and discrete time.
-Formally, our \emph{trajectory} concept can be regarded as the right--continuous time parameterization (uniquely determined by Assumption~\ref{assum:system}.2) of the image of the corresponding execution.} of a hybrid system is a right--continuous function of time that satisfies the continuous--time dynamics specified by $\F$ and the discrete--time dynamics specified by $\G$ and $\R$.
+Formally, our \emph{trajectory} concept can be regarded as the right-continuous time parameterization (uniquely determined by Assumption~\ref{assum:system}.2) of the image of the corresponding execution.} of a hybrid system is a right-continuous function of time that satisfies the continuous-time dynamics specified by $\F$ and the discrete-time dynamics specified by $\G$ and $\R$.
 Formally, a function $\chi:[\tau,T)\to \D$ with $\tau\geq 0$ is a \emph{trajectory} of the hybrid system if: \begin{enumerate} \item $ D\chi(t)=\F(t,\chi(t))$ for almost all $t\in[\tau,T)$; \item $\chi(t^+)=\chi(t)$ for all $t\in[\tau,T)$; \item $\chi(t^-)= \chi(t)$ if and only if $\chi(t)\not\in \G(t)$; \item whenever $\chi(t^-)\neq \chi(t)$, then $\chi(t^-)\in\G(t)$ and $\chi(t)=\R(t,\chi(t^-))$. \end{enumerate}

 Note that it is allowed, but not required, that $T = \infty$ (although we will shortly impose additional assumptions that ensure trajectories are defined for all positive time).
 If the domain of $\chi$ cannot be extended in forward time to define a trajectory on a larger time domain, then $\chi$ is termed \emph{maximal}.
 The following Proposition ensures that maximal trajectories exist and are unique under the conditions in Assumption~\ref{assum:system}; its proof is standard~\cite[Thm.~III-1]{Lygeros2003-zx}.